 CodePipeline has a very modular interface for defining delivery processes.
 Pipelines are broken down into “stages,” with each stage having its own input and output artifacts.
 This allows you to use the tools that work best for your situation to organize and visualize a customized delivery process.

-In this blogpost, we’ll go over an example pipeline for releasing Java application to a Tomcat server, then dive a little deeper into the tools and services that make up this pipeline.
+In this post, we’ll go over an example pipeline for releasing Java application to a Tomcat server, then dive a little deeper into the tools and services that make up this pipeline.

 Tomcat Release Pipeline